zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 When responding to Data Search requests, we give the announce nodes we know closest to the target key (not including ourself).

-# Invites
-This section discusses a system allowing a restricted kind of promiscuity, which could be implemented on top of the system described above.

-An **invite code** is the public key of an Ed25519 signing keypair.
-A corresponding **invite announcement** is made exactly as in the case of a shared announcement.

-We adapt the handshake packet to allow an invite code to be included at the end of the encrypted part.
-We then add as a friend anyone who sends us a handshake which specifies a valid invite code.

-The intention is that we generate an invite code and send it out-of-band along with our ID pubkey to some limited set of people.
-A common instance of this is asking someone who does not use tox to install it and find you on the network.

-In terms of friend requests, an invite announcement is analagous to giving out a ToxID with a nospam and accepting every friend request obtained without checking the sender.

-A time limit on the validity of an invite code and/or the number of peers who can use it could be set; 1 day and 1 peer might be sensible defaults.

-With no such limits, an invite announcement plays the same role as a public announcement, except that both the ID pubkey and the invite code have to be distributed.

-One big problem with invite announcements is that it is difficult to explain to the user the privacy consequences of the invite code being leaked.
-This could be mitigated somewhat by warning against loose time/user limits.
-Another problem is the additional complexity in the user interface - it would require a means to supply an invite code on adding a friend (while making it clear that supplying one might not be necessary), and a means to generate invite codes.
-Preferably there would also be an indication of any active invite codes and the option to cancel them or extend their validity.

 # Migration
 To ensure backwards compatibility, we continue to process onion packets as